e-picas/bash-library/doc/Man-pages.md

 of these variables is defined, it will be shown in the concerned manpage.
 You can create rich contents using [tagged strings](Colorized-contents.md) for all of these texts.

-These variables are the entries of the `MANPAGE_INFOS` array and tries to follow the common manpages structure:
+These variables are the entries of the `MANPAGE_VARS` array and tries to follow the common manpages structure:

     SYNOPSIS